shengyess/shengyess.github.io/_pages/about.md

 # New Progress

+🎉 Our paper, "AI Protocol for Retrieving Protein Dynamic Structures from Two-Dimensional Infrared Spectra" (S. Ye*, et al) has been accepted for publication in Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+2025!

 🎉 Sheng was selected as a youth editorial board member of the journal VIEW (JCR 一区, IF:9.7)!

 🎉 Our paper, "Monitoring C-C coupling in catalytic reactions via machine-learned infrared spectroscopy" (S. Ye*, et al) has been accepted for publication in National Science Review!